Tennessee Eviction Notice

 Step 5: Attend Court Hearing

 Both parties will present their cases at the scheduled hearing.
-The judge will determine whether the eviction can proceed.
+Moreover, the judge will determine whether the eviction can proceed based on the evidence presented.
+Additionally, proper preparation and documentation often determine the outcome of these hearings.

 Step 6: Obtain a Writ of Possession